State Physical Therapy Board: Continuing Professional Competency

 Michael Reynolds, Division Wide Programs Manager

 All Physical Therapists in “Active” status must maintain and demonstrate Continuing Professional Competency (CPC) in order to renew, reinstate, or reactivate a license to practice physical therapy in the state of Colorado.
-Physical Therapist Assistants are not required to participate in continuing professional competency.

 Effective after completing a first license renewal, Physical Therapists must demonstrate CPC in order to renew a license by one of the following three methods: